 - Supporting Development of Quality Indigent Defense Systems

 Wilbur v.
-City of Mount Vernon: As part of its work to protect the Sixth Amendment guarantee to effective assistance of counsel, the Access to Justice Initiative partnered with the Civil Rights Division to jointly file a Statement of Interest in 2013 in Wilbur v.
-City of Mount Vernon, a class action lawsuit alleging that accused defendants were systematically denied effective assistance of counsel.
+City of Mount Vernon: In 2013, ATJ and CRT filed a Statement of Interest in a class action lawsuit alleging that accused indigent defendants were systematically denied effective assistance of counsel.
 The Statement of Interest took no position on the merits of the case but requested that if the United States District Court found constitutional violations, it consider as part of its remedy workload controls for public defense providers and the appointment of an independent monitor to ensure compliance.
-On December 4, 2013, the district court found a systematic deprivation of the right to assistance of counsel and issued an injunction in favor of the plaintiffs that required the defendants to hire a part-time public defender supervisor tasked with monitoring and reporting on the defendants’ delivery of indigent defense representation.
+On December 4, 2013, the district court found a systematic deprivation of the right to assistance of counsel and issued an injunction in favor of the plaintiffs that required the defendant cities to hire a part-time public defender supervisor tasked with monitoring and reporting on the delivery of indigent defense representation.

-BJA Solicitations: The Initiative worked with the Bureau of Justice Assistance (BJA) to develop a $3.2 million grant program over two years to help jurisdictions implement one or more of the ABA Ten Principles of a Public Defense Delivery System.
+BJA Solicitations: ATJ worked with the Bureau of Justice Assistance (BJA) to develop a $3.2 million grant program over two years to help jurisdictions implement one or more of the ABA Ten Principles of a Public Defense Delivery System.
 The purpose of the “Answering Gideon’s Call: Improving Indigent Defense Delivery Systems” grant initiative is to contribute to indigent defense practice and knowledge by implementing and testing approaches to providing quality indigent defense services using the Ten Principles.
 After receiving an impressive number of qualified applications, BJA awarded grants to four agencies in Texas, Delaware, Massachusetts, and Michigan in Fall, 2012.
 Each grantee is partnered with a research organization in order to track outcomes.
 In 2013, five new grants totaling $4.5 million were awarded for training and technical assistance to cover trial advocacy training, pretrial advocacy, a comprehensive national study of public defender services, and state reform work in Mississippi, Utah, and elsewhere.